NAACP demands everybody in viral pepper spray video be ‘held accountable’

 The State Attorney and the BSO internal affairs division are both conducting investigations.

 “I’m gonna hold my people accountable if they stepped out of line,” said Sheriff Gregory Tony at a commission meeting in Tamarac.
 “I don’t care if it’s three deputies or 35; they will be held accountable.
-I will not stand here and be lectured to about the laws of investigative practices, because no one up there has the experience that I have.”
+I will not stand here and be lectured to about the laws of investigative practices because no one up there has the experience that I have.
+I will not stand here and be held as if I’m a suspect of anything.”

 Leaders of the NAACP said they did not like what they heard from Tony at the Wednesday meeting.